kibitan/masking/README.md

     String should be matched with [MySQL String Type]( https://dev.mysql.com/doc/refman/8.0/en/string-type-overview.html).
 Integer/Float should be matched with [MySQL Numeric Type](https://dev.mysql.com/doc/refman/8.0/en/numeric-type-overview.html).
 Date/Time should be matched with [MySQL Date and Time Type](https://dev.mysql.com/doc/refman/8.0/en/date-and-time-type-overview.html).

-    *NOTE: MasKING doesn't check actual schema's type from dump.
-If you put uncomaptible value it will cause error during restoring to database.*
+    *NOTE: MasKING doesn't check actual schema's type from the dump.
+If you put incompatible value it will cause an error during restoring to the database.*

 1. Dump database with anonymizing